krithik-n25/Odooo_temp/README.md

 ● 2h    Invoice #INV-089 emailed to Global Supplies
 ```

-Powered by **Supabase Realtime** — new events slide in from the top without a single page refresh.
-Every role sees their relevant stream in real time.
+Powered by Supabase Realtime — new events slide in from the top without a single page refresh.

 ---